Eos Global Expansion

 4. Have a Reunion Dinner

 Gather around for the reunion dinner, the most significant meal of the year for Chinese families.
 This feast is filled with symbolic dishes like fish (for abundance) and dumplings (for wealth).
 It’s a heartwarming tradition that celebrates family unity.
 Many people travel long distances just to usher in the new lunar year with their loved ones.
+In China, this annual migration, known as Chun Yun, is the largest human migration in the world.

 5. Exchange Red Packets (Hongbao or Angpao)